GUMBOOT FRIDAY

 We provide funding for young people aged 05-24 yrs to get counselling.

-Counsellors are not employed by I AM HOPE or The Key to Life Charitable Trust.
+Counsellors are not employed by the I Am Hope Foundation.
 We're collecting a database of counsellors qualified to work with young people, so we can share their details on our website (counsellors can sign up here).
 Young people can get a counsellor from our database to make an appointment.

 We have strict guidelines about the types of counsellors and therapists we accept onto our database.